neighborland/cache_rocket/README.md

 CacheRocket improves fragment caching efficiency in Rails.
 CacheRocket allows caching more generic html fragments and allowing the contents of the cached fragments to be replaced with dynamic content.
-CacheRocket is a technique that may be used with other Rails caching strategies such as Russian Doll caching.

 ### Install

-Add this line to your Gemfile:
+Add the gem to your Gemfile:

 ```ruby
 gem 'cache_rocket'
 ```

-Add this line to a helper file, likely your ApplicationHelper:
+Include the CacheRocket module so your views can use the `render_cached` method.
+Most likely you would put this in your `ApplicationHelper`:

 ```ruby
 include CacheRocket